krz/krz.github.io/_posts/2024-09-11-causal-discovery-causallearn.md

 providing a step-by-step guide to get you started on your causal discovery journey.

 # Data Generation
-First, let's generate some data:
+First, let's generate some data (inspired by this [notebook](https://github.com/PacktPublishing/Causal-Inference-and-Discovery-in-Python)):
 ```python
 import numpy as np
 from causallearn.search.FCMBased import lingam